-Originally published in 1928, this treatise by Breton traces the origins and foundations of artistic Surrealism through trenchant assessments of its precursors and practitioners, and a call for the plastic arts to "refer to a purely internal model."
-Also included are his essays and analysis of Picasso, Duchamp, Dalí, Ernst, Masson, Miró, and topics such as Gaulish art, outsider art, and the folk art of Haiti and Oceania.
+Originally published in 1928, this treatise by André Breton, one of the founders of the Surrealist movement, traces the origins and foundations of Surrealism through trenchant assessments of its precursors and practitioners.
+He issues a call for the plastic arts to "refer to a purely internal model."
+Also included are his essays on and analyses of Picasso, Duchamp, Dalí, Ernst, Masson, Miró, and topics such as Gaulish art, outsider art, and the folk art of Haiti and Oceania.

 Your shopping cart is empty.

 Hans Memling: Portraiture, Piety, and a Reunited Altarpiece